 Behaviour management solutions may not be quick fixes, but they work, improve relationships and empowers animals – and owners.

-Believe it or not, I actually teach online courses about animal training, and I’m planning a course focused specifically on solving problem behaviour.
+I teach online courses about how to get happy animals that thrive with humans.
 Wanna know when any of them are available?
-Just sign up below, and I’ll also keep you posted on when I give free webinars, or publish a new blog post.
+Just sign up below, and I’ll also keep you posted on when I give free webinars, masterclasses, silly experiments – or publish a new blog post.

 Tucker & Tucker (1988).
 Catnip and the catnip response.